PlaidCloud/website/content/en/docs/reference/access-authn-authz/authorization.md

 * `LocalSubjectAccessReview` - Like `SubjectAccessReview` but restricted to a specific namespace.
 * `SelfSubjectRulesReview` - A review which returns the set of actions a user can perform within a namespace.
 Useful for users to quickly summarize their own access, or for UIs to hide/show actions.

-These APIs can be queried by creating normal Kubernetes resources, where the response "status" field of the returned object is the result of the query.
+These APIs can be queried by creating normal PlaidCloud resources, where the response "status" field of the returned object is the result of the query.

 ```bash